sigii1992/bank-tech-test/README.md

 ### Edge cases:

 - User can only enter positive number.
-- User can not deposit or withdraw O amount of money.
+- User can not deposit or withdraw 0 amount of money.
 - User can not withdraw if there is not enough money in their account.
 - User can only withdraw an amount which is multiple by 10.